 Free Drinks?
 High-limit sports bettors and every chump with a race ticket get drinks.
 They seem to be strict about this, or at least they were with us.

 Snack Bar?
-No, so stuff a few fat pastrami sandwiches down your pants at the nearby Johnny's Deli.
+No, so stuff a few hot dogs sandwiches down your pants at the nearby Nathan's Deli.

 Minimum Wager: $5 sports, $2 for racing.

 Other Notes: For you high-rolllas, there is a super swank VIP room with sofas and real nice TVs.
-The room looked cooler before, like a stadium.
 It's cavernous and a bit noisy because of the floors and high ceilings.
 And, god knows, you want your sportsbook quiet as a church.
 Still, it's one of the best in town.
-It's not near the casino, but way the heck at the back of the property behind the Avenue Shoppes, on the way to the monorail.
+It's not near the casino, but at the back of the property behind the Avenue Shoppes, on the way to the monorail.

-Number of Tables: They have about ten tables in a fairly roomy room near registration. we say it's roomy because it's an alcove on the casino floor.
-That means it's loud.
+Number of Tables: They have about ten tables in a fairly roomy room near registration.
 On weekends, you may see almost all the tables going.
 It's non-smoking, but big deal when the casino around you is lighting up.

 Comfort of Chairs: Not too bad, actually.
 Our bums complained less than usual while resting on them.